lecerick/100-days-of-code/log.md

 ### Day 23: Sat Sept 25, 2021

 Tried PE#18 but got stuck, even on the brute force approach.
 The data for this problem literally looks like a tree (it's in the form of a triangle), but the only real data structures I'm familiar with are 'rectangular' if you will.
+I really need to step back and study some data structures before I can hope to solve this one.

 I did learn some neat tricks for reading files.
 This is a helpful guide to [reading a file in Python 3](https://stackabuse.com/read-a-file-line-by-line-in-python/).